-This post, originally published in August after news the FBI raided Manafort's home, has been updated with news that Manafort and an associate has been charged in a 12-count indictment with conspiracy against the United States, conspiracy to launder money and making false statements.
+This post, originally published in August 2017 after news the FBI raided Manafort's home, has been updated to reflect the latest news.

-In many ways, Trump's former campaign chairman is squarely in the crosshairs of the Russia-Trump collusion investigation: His brief tenure as the head of Trump's campaign happened as concerns about Russia's meddling in the 2016 election were heating up, he's got high-level connections to Russia in his own right, and he's got a whole host of scrutinized financial dealings that could make him a useful tool for investigators seeking cooperation.
+In many ways, Trump's former campaign chairman is squarely in the crosshairs of the Russia-Trump collusion investigation.
+His brief tenure as the head of Trump's campaign overlapped with concerns about Russia's meddling in the 2016 election, he's got high-level connections to Russia in his own right, and he's a key link to the president as one of the highest-ranking Trump campaign officials ensnared in the investigation.

 2. He was in *that* meeting.
 When Donald Trump Jr. was told the Russian government was trying to help his father win, and oh by the way, do you want to meet with a Russian lawyer who has dirt on Hillary Clinton, Trump Jr. didn't go alone.
 He brought along Manafort and Jared Kushner, Trump's son-in-law.

 It appears Manafort took detailed notes of that meeting, and those notes could be key evidence if there are any collusion-related charges.

 That meeting's circumstances are “as close as you can get to a smoking gun” on whether the Trump campaign colluded with Russia, white collar lawyer Jeffrey Jacobovitz and other legal experts told The Fix last summer when news of the meeting broke.
 Now a key question heading into Manafort's trial is whether the president himself knew about the meeting.
 Trump's former lawyer and fixer, Michael Cohen, recently alleged just that.
 Trump has denied it.